ottotsuma/software-engineer-website/src/components/Monad/notes.md

 Otto gains the new class in the dungeon from the god he follows and sets out on a path to kill his own god Tsuma reveals she is powerful and the princess of the other land when Otto is trapped with no way out, his country betraying him
-Tsuma takes an interest in german witch magic that was her real reason for comings the mask is the legacy of the deer god of lightning, the lightning god class is given to otto also, the quest is set out to acquire the god race.
+Tsuma takes an interest in german witch magic that was her real reason for comings the mask is the legacy of the deer god of lightning, the lightning god class is given to otto also, the quest is set out to acquire the god species.
 Tsuma was on a quest to learn the german magic and to acquire a new class by combining the class of her lands with the new one.

 empire emperor dies and the mother fights back against the sons reforms, the reforms chose one religion and code of ethics to rule by instating new schools and imperial examinations, the court fight back and the new emperor puts his pawns in low level positions though-out the court so he can control it in secret when his mother dies he pacifies the lower realms